 You look different from your mother.

-Mistakes with prepositions are the most common type of grammatical mistakes.
+Mistakes with prepositions are the most common type of grammatical mistake.
 Even if you are quite fluent in English, it is still likely that you may get your prepositions wrong at times.
-Here’s a short list of 7 common mistakes that people usually do with prepositions:
+Here’s a shortlist of 7 common mistakes that people usually do with prepositions:

-- Incorrect: I cannot agree to you in this situation.
+#1.
+Incorrect: I cannot agree with you in this situation.

 Correct: I cannot agree with you in this situation.